Introduction

 FAQs

-Yes, this has been shown to reduce the frequency and intensity of migraines.
+Yes this has been found to reduce the frequency and intensity of migraines.

 Absolutely.
-In fact, it’s important for fetal development, but always consult your doctor before supplementing.
+In fact, it is necessary to fetal growth but you must remember to consult your doctor before taking the supplement.